ALEX STRADA

 Fictive Witness: The Imperial Presidency and Police Power

-Online lecture-performance with Tali Keren, sociologist Alex S. Vitale and historian Nikhil Pal Singh
+With Tali Keren, sociologist Alex S. Vitale and historian Nikhil Pal Singh

 Goethe-Institut